mixpanel/docs/pages/docs/privacy/overview.md

 # Overview
-Mixpanel believes in respecting and protecting people’s fundamental online privacy and data rights.
+Mixpanel believes in respecting and protecting people's fundamental online privacy and data rights.
 Which is why we've built Mixpanel's analysis tools in compliance with industry best-practices and global data regulations like the GDPR and the CCPA.

 Visit our [Privacy Hub](https://mixpanel.com/legal/privacy-hub/) to see how we comply with various privacy guidelines.